Home

 I sold our 1962 Chrysler 300-Sport after 26 years and bought this in June 2008.
 This is a rust free, Southern California car and spent its entire life in L.A until I bought it.
 It is well optioned with

-power steering, power brakes, power windows, 6-way power swivel seats, Solex Glass, with top tint on front and rear glass, deluxe padded steering wheel with clear lucite rim, day-night prismatic rear view mirror, flight-sweep deck lid, rear bumper guards, body side color sweep, dual fender mirrors with left remote control, Golden-Tone AM radio, and aftermarket Mark-IV A/C under dash.
-The car has a Golden Lion 383 with a Carter four barrel carb.
-A recent addition ( May 2010 ) was the addition of a set of reproduction Chrysler wire wheels.
+power steering, power brakes, power windows, 6-way power swivel seats, Solex Glass, with top tint on front and rear glass, deluxe padded steering wheel with clear lucite rim, Mirror-Matic (automatic-dipping rear view mirror), flight-sweep deck lid, rear bumper guards, body side color sweep, dual fender mirrors with left remote control, Golden-Tone AM radio, and aftermarket Mark-IV A/C under dash.
+The car has a Golden Lion 383 with a Carter four barrel carb. .
 Album of the car

 Feller